What is PUL or polyurethane laminated fabric?

 If you are interested in laminated fabric tablecloths, see our article Laminated fabric tablecloths: 9 stylish options for 2022.

 Where to buy PUL fabric in Australia?

 If you’re looking for PUL fabric by the metre in Australia, here’s my pick of the options available:

-- Noosa Fabric Co has the best overall range including lots of great coloured solids, contemporary interiors prints I haven’t seen elsewhere and some cute novelty prints.
+- Noosa Fabric Co (shown above and below) has the best overall range including lots of great coloured solids, contemporary interiors prints I haven’t seen elsewhere and some cute novelty prints.